ananmaysharan/memory-mend/plan.md

 - [ ] Add optional calibration step to detection workflow
 - [ ] Create UI guidance for marker placement in camera view
 - [ ] Store calibration data in detection object

+**📋 Note:** A detailed ArUco marker integration plan exists in `aruco_plan.md` at the root of this repository.
+Refer to that document for the complete implementation strategy.

 **Proposed Implementation:**